-- Interest Rate Sensitivity this is an estimate of the change in economic value of the banking book due to a 1 basis point move in a specific part of the yield curve. - Earnings at risk (EaR) this is an estimate of the amount of income that is at risk from interest rate movements over a given holding period, expressed to a 97.5% or 99% level of statistical confidence. - Value at risk (VaR) this is an estimate of the impact of interest rate changes on the banking book's market value, expressed to a 97.5% (internal purposes) or 99% (regulatory purposes) level of statistical confidence for a given holding period. - Market Value loss limits this mitigates the potential for embedded losses within the banking book.

-• Stress testing - standard and extraordinary tests are used to highlight potential risk which may not be captured by VaR, and how the portfolio might behave under extraordinary circumstances.
+- Interest Rate Sensitivity this is an estimate of the change in economic value of the banking book due to a 1 basis point move in a specific part of the yield curve. - Earnings at risk (EaR) this is an estimate of the amount of income that is at risk from interest rate movements over a given holding period, expressed to a 97.5% or 99% level of statistical confidence. - Value at risk (VaR) this is an estimate of the impact of interest rate changes on the banking book's market value, expressed to a 99% level of statistical confidence for a given holding period. - Market Value loss limits this mitigates the potential for embedded losses within the banking book. - Stress testing standard and extraordinary tests are used to highlight potential risk which may not be captured by VaR, and how the portfolio might behave under extraordinary circumstances.